-- 2. Existence of purchase option.
-Whether a purchase option exists is determined by state or other applicable law.
-The lessee's right to submit a bid to purchase property at termination of the lease is not an option to purchase under § 213.4(i) if the lessor is not required to accept the lessee's bid and the lessee does not receive preferential treatment. - 3.
-Purchase-option fee.
-A purchase-option fee must be disclosed under § 213.4(i), not § 213.4(d).
-The fee may be separately itemized or disclosed as part of the purchase-option price. - 4.
-Official fees and taxes.
-The existence of official fees such as those for taxes, licenses, and registration charged in connection with the exercise of a purchase option may be disclosed under § 213.4(i) in several ways.
-The fees may be disclosed as part of the purchase-option price (with or without a reference to their inclusion in that price) or may be separately disclosed and itemized by category.
-Alternatively, a lessor may provide a statement such as fees for tags, taxes, and registration are not included in the purchase price. - 5.
+2. Existence of purchase option.
+Whether a purchase option exists under the lease is determined by state or other applicable law.
+The lessee's right to submit a bid to purchase property at termination of the lease is not an option to purchase under § 213.4(i) if the lessor is not required to accept the lessee's bid and the lessee does not receive preferential treatment.

+3. Purchase-option fee.
+A purchase-option fee is disclosed under § 213.4(i), not § 213.4(d).
+The fee may be separately itemized or disclosed as part of the purchaseoption price.

+- 4. Official fees and taxes.
+Official fees such as those for taxes, licenses, and registration charged in connection with the exercise of a purchase option may be disclosed under § 213.4(i) as part of the purchase-option price (with or without a reference to their inclusion in that price) or may be separately disclosed and itemized by category.
+Alternatively, a lessor may provide a statement indicating that the purchase-option price does not include fees for tags, taxes, and registration. - 5.
 Purchase-option price.
-Lessors must disclose the purchase-option price as a sum certain or a sum certain to be determined at a future date by reference to an independent source.
+Lessors must disclose the purchase-option price as a sum certain or as a sum certain to be determined at a future date by reference to a readily available independent source.
 The reference should provide sufficient information so that the lessee will be able to determine the actual price when the option becomes available.
-Statements of a purchase price as the "negotiated price" or the "fair market value" do not comply with the requirements of § 213.4(i). - 4(j) Statement referencing nonsegregated disclosures. - 1.
-Content.
+Statements of a purchase price as the "negotiated price" or the "fair market value" do not comply with the requirements of § 213.4(i).

+4(j) Statement referencing nonsegregated disclosures

+1. Content.
 A lessor may delete inapplicable items from the disclosure.
-For example, if a lease contract does not include a security interest, that reference may be deleted.
+For example, if a lease contract does not include a security interest, the reference to a security interest may be omitted.

-4(l) Right of appraisal.
+4(1) Right of appraisal

-- 1. Disclosure inapplicable.
-When the lessee is liable at the end of the lease term or at early termination for unreasonable wear or use, but not for the residual value of the leased property, the lessor need not disclose the lessee's right to an independent appraisal.
-For example: - i.
-The automobile lessor may reasonably expect a lessee to return an undented car with four good tires at the end of the lease term.
-Even though it holds the lessee liable for the difference between a dented car with bald tires and the value of a car in reasonably good repair, the lessor is not required to disclose the lessee's appraisal right. - 2.
-Lessor's appraisal.
-The lessor may obtain an appraisal of the leased property to determine its realized value.
-Such an appraisal, however, is not the one addressed in section 183(c) of the act, and the lessor still must disclose the lessee's independent right to an appraisal under § 213.4(l).
-In addition, a lessor must indicate whether the wholesale or retail appraisal value will be used. - 3.
+1. Disclosure inapplicable.
+The lessee does not have the right to an independent appraisal merely because the lessee is liable at the end of the lease term or at early termination for unreasonable wear or use.
+Thus, the disclosure under § 213.4(l) does not apply.
+For example:

+i.
+The automobile lessor might expect a lessee to return an undented car with four good tires at the end of the lease term.
+Even though it may hold the lessee liable for the difference between a dented car with bald tires and the value of a car in reasonably good repair, the disclosure under § 213.4(l) is not required.

+2. Lessor's appraisal.
+If the lessor obtains an appraisal of the leased property to

+- determine its realized value, that appraisal does not suffice for purposes of section 183(c) of the act; the lessor must disclose the lessee's right to an independent appraisal under § 213.4(l). - 3.
+Retail or wholesale.
+In providing the disclosures in §213.4(l), a lessor must indicate whether the wholesale or retail appraisal value will be used. - 4.
 Time restriction on appraisal.
 The regulation does not specify a time period in which the lessee must exercise the appraisal right.
 The lessor may require a lessee to obtain the appraisal within a reasonable time after termination of the lease.

-4(m) Liability at end of lease term based on residual value.
+4(m) Liability at end of Lease Term Based on Residual Value